 Is it a secret that chickens love bugs?
 (If it is, we'll correct that here.)
 They LOVE bugs.
 One, they form part of a chicken's natural diet.
 When they're scratching and foraging, they're eating those insects.
 And what?
 Insects provide essential vitamins and minerals and are an EGG-cellent source of protein?
 Yep.
 They are.
 Black soldier-fly dried larvae is a definite fav.

-Super Savings = Happy Hens
+Sensational Savings = Happy Hens

 We've never met anyone who doesn't love a good deal.
 Every penny counts, right?